 I completed an honours degree in psychology at the University of Glasgow in 2008.
 Later that year I began studying for my Ph.D. under the supervision of Professor Colin Espie.
 I was awarded a Ph.D. in psychological medicine in 2012.
 My research focused on defining phenotypical vulnerability to insomnia, investigating the interaction between personality, coping style and physiological response to stress (cortisol, fMRI, heart-rate).

-I have recently developed and currently lecture on The Oxford Online Programme in Sleep Medicine.
+I have recently developed and currently lecturer on The Oxford Online Programme in Sleep Medicine.
 This is an online, post-graduate course aimed at health-care professionals who wish to further their understanding of sleep, sleep disorders and treatments.
-The course is currently accepting applications for academic year 2017-18.
+The course is currently accepting applications for the next academic year.
 Visit the website for more information or contact the team here .

-I am also involved in the 'Teensleep' project.
+I also oversee in the 'Teensleep' project.
 Funded by the Wellcome Trust and Education Endowment Fund.
-The project currently focuses on the effect of an education intervention about sleep, on sleep and then academic attainment and health outcomes in adolescents.
+The project currently focuses on the effect of a sleep-focused education intervention on sleep and and health outcomes in adolescents.